What is Cinema and Media Studies?

 - Master essential skills: The ability to decode an image, a sound cue, or a story arc will help you better understand the media that flood your daily life, and it will help you utilize these tools in your own creations.

 - Find your voice: Each person’s perspective on visual media is unique; our professors will help you build the skills to confidently share yours in a rigorous, supportive, dialogue-rich environment.

-- Learn through practice: Through internships, courses in screenwriting, and research opportunities with the Seattle Television History Project, you can build skills for careers in film and media production, distribution, and preservation first-hand.
+- Learn through practice: Through internships and courses in screenwriting, you can build skills for careers in film and media production, distribution, and preservation first-hand.

 - Follow your passion: Our courses cover the expected (world cinema, television studies, film history, and screenwriting) and the surprising (cell phone culture, surveillance, media labor).
 With dozens of cross-listed electives available from other departments, you can narrow your focus or explore your options.

 - Double major: Diverse electives and courses that can be taken in any sequence provide flexibility in scheduling and enable students to conveniently major in Cinema and Media Studies while also earning a degree in STEM, the social sciences, or a pre-professional field.

 Learn more about our students’ experiences in their own words in our student spotlights.

 - Majors: Cinema and Media Studies, Comparative Literature